 In our previous post, we explored the high-level art versus science debate that is occurring in the finance community.
 This post delves into some of the issues as they relate to equities.
-What follows are some very insightful comments from Cliff Jarvis.

 The Science Argument: Valuation.
 There is a camp of investment managers who believe that the value of a stock is simply the present value of future earnings.
 After all, it is no more than partial ownership of a business.
 Viewed as an investment, the long-term stream of future cash flow must justify the initial cost of the investment.
 Therefore, stocks have a fair value based on past, current, and estimated future earnings.
 Historically, there has been a fair value for the major stock indexes which is in the area of 15x’s earnings.
 Higher than 15x’s earning, the stock market is expensive; lower than that, the market is cheap.
 Currently, the major indexes are over 20x’s earnings.

 The law of fair valuation states that, while actual prices will fluctuate, fair value will inevitably win over the long-term.
 But in the short term which can last many years, perhaps even a decade, this law is at best obscure.
 This brings into play the second, and often the more important rule.